Tuesday, June 30, 2026

 The whole enterprise of putting Liege and Lief together served as a kind of therapy for the members of Fairport Convention.
 The music bears that out, though there is plenty of lingering melancholy.
 “Farewell Farewell” consists of a valedictory lyric written by Richard Thompson set to the tune of the traditional ballad “Willy O’Winsbury.”
 It is almost unbearably light and pretty, and it is also, paradoxically, almost unbearably sad.
 (In a flashback to my too-cool-for-school younger self’s outward rejection of “Battle of Evermore”, I told myself that I didn’t like “Farewell Farewell” too much at the time – too light, overly pretty, nobody gets murdered.
 Now it's a favorite.)

 On side two the traditional reworkings continue, culminating in the raging Halloween tumult of “Tam Lin” a tale of witchcraft that matches “Matty Groves” for dramatic verve and musical pyrotechnics.
-After that fiery excursion some kind of restive balancing is in order, and it comes in the form of the album’s final and perhaps finest track, the Thompson/Swarbrick original “Crazy Man Michael.”
+After that fiery excursion some kind of restful balancing is in order, and it comes in the form of the album’s final and perhaps finest track, the Thompson/Swarbrick original “Crazy Man Michael.”

-To call the song restive is misleading.
+To call the song restful is misleading.
 “Crazy Man Michael” is a quiet song, but it is anything but calm.
 Listening to it one gets the feeling of waking up from a nightmare with a discomfiting mix of relief and dread, as if the dream had been spiked with a touch of reality.
 Dreams and reality can be difficult to separate sometimes, even in the best of times.

 Thompson wrote the lyrics, and Swarbrick set them to his own sympathetically pastoral music.
 The sound is like wind through branches, smooth, light.
 It’s also full of profound disquiet; beneath its smooth surface shiver currents of longing and strange portent.
 The song is a lament, an elegy that sings in the same arcane language Thompson and Swarbrick had absorbed via the traditional music they’d been immersed in.